 The operator platform is heavy and may cause injury when lowering and raising the operator platform.
-The platform may suddenly drop if not supported when the latch lifted.
+The platform may suddenly drop if not supported when the latch pin is pulled out.

-- Do Not put your hands or fingers in the platform pivot area when lowering or raising the operator platform. - Make sure the platform is supported when the latch lifted. - Make sure the latch secures the platform when folding it in the up position.
+- Do Not put your hands or fingers in the platform pivot area when lowering or raising the operator platform. - Make sure the platform is supported when the latch pin is pulled out. - Make sure the latch secures the platform when folding it in the up position.
+Push it tight against the cushion for the latch pin to lock into place.